Foundry model: History

 An absolute separation into fabless and foundry companies is not necessary.
-Some companies continue to exist which perform both operations and benefit from the close coupling of their skills.
+Many companies continue to exist that perform both operations and benefit from the close coupling of their skills.
 Some companies manufacture some of their own designs and contract out to have others manufactured or designed, in cases where they see value or seek special skills.
-The foundry model is a business vision that seeks to optimize productivity.
+The foundry model is a business model that seeks to optimize productivity.

 MOSIS

 The very first merchant foundries were part of the MOSIS service.
-The MOSIS service gave limited production-access to designers with limited means, such as students, university researchers, and engineers at small startups.
-The designer submitted designs and these submissions were manufactured with the commercial company's extra capacity.
+The MOSIS service gave limited production access to designers with limited means, such as students, university researchers, and engineers at small startups.
+The designer submitted designs, and these submissions were manufactured with the commercial company's extra capacity.
 Manufacturers could insert some wafers for a MOSIS design into a collection of their own wafers when a processing step was compatible with both operations.
 The commercial company (serving as foundry) was already running the process, so they were effectively being paid by MOSIS for something they were already doing.
-A factory with excess capacity during slow periods could also run MOSIS designs to avoid having expensive capital equipment standing idle.
+A factory with excess capacity during slow periods could also run MOSIS designs to avoid having expensive capital equipment stand idle.

 Under-use of an expensive manufacturing plant could lead to the financial ruin of the owner, so selling surplus wafer capacity was a way to maximize the fab's use.
-Hence, economic factors created a climate where fab operators wanted to sell surplus wafer-manufacturing capacity, and designers wanted to purchase manufacturing capacity rather than try to build it.
+Hence, economic factors created a climate where fab operators wanted to sell surplus wafer-manufacturing capacity and designers wanted to purchase manufacturing capacity rather than try to build it.

 Although MOSIS opened the doors to some fabless customers, earning additional revenue for the foundry and providing inexpensive service to the customer, running a business around MOSIS production was difficult.
 The merchant foundries sold wafer capacity on a surplus basis, as a secondary business activity.
 Services to the customers were secondary to the commercial business, with little guarantee of support.
 The choice of merchant dictated the design, development flow, and available techniques to the fabless customer.
 Merchant foundries might require proprietary and non-portable preparation steps.
 Foundries concerned with protecting what they considered trade secrets of their methodologies might only be willing to release data to designers after an onerous nondisclosure procedure.